Vietnam.vn - Nền tảng quảng bá Việt Nam

 At a press conference to announce the report, Ms. Mariam J. Sherman, World Bank Country Director for Vietnam, Cambodia and Laos, said: "Vietnam is forecast to maintain strong economic growth in the next two years, however, the country can use its fiscal space to better prepare for increased uncertainties."

-Ms. Sherman affirmed that public investment to promote growth, especially in urban infrastructure, transport and energy, will be important under the condition that the Government can expand the scale and ensure effective spending.
+Public investment to drive growth, especially in urban infrastructure, transport and energy, will be crucial provided the government can scale up and ensure efficient spending, Ms. Sherman said.

 The report also said that increased uncertainty due to trade policy adjustments and escalating trade tensions could negatively affect Vietnam's manufacturing exports, industrial output and economic growth.